barnitarc/Data-Engineering-Project-1/README.md

 - Extract (extract.py):

-  * Reads data from different file formats such as CSV, Excel, and JSON.
+  * Reads data from different file formats such as CSV, Excel, and JSON (uploaded in *Source Files* folder for reference).
-  * Downloads a zip file from GitHub containing source files, extracts the files, and creates DataFrames for further processing.
+  * Downloads a zip file(*path : Source Files/Source Files.zip*) from GitHub containing source files, extracts the files, and creates DataFrames for further processing.
   * Fetches exchange rates for all countries based on USD from a specified URL(https://www.theglobaleconomy.com/rankings/Dollar_exchange_rate/).

 - Transform (transform.py):